maydaypu/Ceaseless-Flow-Documentation/README.md

 # Ceaseless-Flow-Documentation
-A decorative luminaire designed to bring tranquility to an acupuncture clinic waiting room.
+Ceaseless Flow is a decorative luminaire designed to bring tranquility to an acupuncture clinic waiting room.
 By Josephine Wang and Jingyao Shao